Find Grad Schools

 3 Yearly Graduations

 Upstate Medical University is the 6th most popular school in the nation for students seeking a doctor's degree in molecular biochemistry.
 Each year, around 1,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in molecular biochemistry from SUNY Upstate Medical University.
-About 63% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 40% were women.

 #9